quixio/template-prometheus-monitoring/prometheus/README.md

 ## How to Use

-There is nothing special to configure here if deploying with this template.

-In general, just ensure that Prometheus is scraping the provided `Pushgateway` in its configuration.
+Ensure that Prometheus is scraping the desired endpoints, which in a Quix-based application monitoring configuration, be at least a `Prometheus Pushgateway`.